Stapan17/Object-Tracking/README.md

-## Download and setup ObjectDetection
+## Download and setup ObjectTracking

 ## Virtual Environments (optional)

-We highly recommend installing `ObjectDetection` and its dependencies in a [`venv`](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) Python virtual environment.
+We highly recommend installing `ObjectTracking` and its dependencies in a [`venv`](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) Python virtual environment.
 Just copy-paste the following snippet to create a virtual
 environment: